coinvent/coinvent/architecture/architecture.md

  - base: {concept}
  - base_input1: {mapping} from base to input1
  - base_input2: {mapping} from base to input1
- - cursor: {?url} For requesting follow-on results.
+ - cursor: {?url} As provided by a previous request, for requesting follow-on results.

 Response-cargo: